shmuelhizmi/react-multi-threaded/README.md

 ```

 now that we got done with the technical stuff, let's move on to some programing!
-we first need to create a basic react-app but with one exception: we need to separate our UI components from our layout components
+we first need to create a basic react-app although with one simple exception - we need to separate our UI components from our layout components

 let's start by creating some UI components

 `// src/components/UI/Home.jsx`

 ```jsx